Antiz96/antiz.fr/content/blog/what-should-we-learn-from-the-xz-situation-as-packagers.md

 ---
-title: "What should we learn from the xz situation as Packagers?"
+title: "What should we learn from the XZ situation as Packagers?"
 date: 2024-04-03T14:56:04+02:00
 draft: false
 ---